 Even ‘sustainable palm oil’ producing companies that have abandoned ‘slash and burn’ techniques still drain their peat lands.
 During the dry season a small campfire or cigarette butt is enough to get a fire going without any bad intentions.
 There are no longer simply ‘good’ and ‘bad’ palm oil farmers.
 Palm oil has become a ‘dirty’ crop.

 We might complain here in Singapore, but the worst victims of the haze live much closer to the fire pits: The people and animals of Borneo and Sumatra.
 Where we, in our air-conditioned houses, with N95 masks and air purifiers, complain about our measly PSI (250 as I write this), PSI values close to the hotspots can easily reach 2000 or more.
 Over there, people often live in bamboo huts, have no air-conditioning, nor air-purifiers, and have no escape routes to tropical islands upwind.
 Where we complain about headaches, a cough and red eyes, they are in danger of much more serious ailments.

-And I am not even yet mentioning the loss of habitat for myriads of wildlife, as both Sumatra and Borneo harbour some of the best stretches of pristine rainforest in the world, inhabited by many endangered species.
+And I am not even yet mentioning the loss of habitat for myriads of indigenous people and endangered wildlife, as both Sumatra and Borneo harbour some of the best stretches of pristine rainforest in the world.
 Or the local economies that suffer badly, schools and businesses that have had to close, and tourists that have ceased to come.